Skechers (song): Composition

 "Skechers" is a short song, with a duration of 1 minute and 46 seconds.
-The track is written from the perspective of a man who's attempting to entice his romantic interest into a relationship.
-He's particularly fixated on the girl in question's "light-up Skechers", which inspires the title of the song itself.
+The track is written from the perspective of a man attempting to entice his romantic interest into a relationship.
+He is particularly fixated on her "light-up Skechers", which inspire the title of the song.
 The lyrics are sung in a stereotypical Indian accent.
-It was written by DripReport and Ouhboy, the latter also producing the song.
+"Skechers" was written by DripReport and Ouhboy, the latter also producing.
 Official remixes of the song featuring American rapper Tyga and Indian rapper Badshah were later released.

 The song is written in the key of A-flat minor with a tempo of 100 beats per minute.

 Commercial performance

 "Skechers" charted in countries including New Zealand, Norway, UK, Australia, Ireland, Sweden, Switzerland, Germany and Canada.